laveena-sachdeva/Activity-Recognition-System/README.md

 # Activity Recognition System

 ## Description
-We use Myo armbands to capture Accelerometer, Gyroscope, Orientation and EMG data for daily actvities.
-We then extract features from that raw data, apply dimensionality reduction technqiues and then train classification models on that data in reduced dimensions to distinguish between eating and non-eating activities.
+We use Myo armbands to capture Accelerometer, Gyroscope, Orientation and EMG data for daily activities.
+We then extract features from that raw data, apply dimensionality reduction techniques and then train classification models on that data in reduced dimensions to distinguish between eating and non-eating activities.

 For feature extraction, we have used the following five feature extraction methods: